 Phase I Environmental Site Assessment

 A Phase I Environmental Site Assessment is the gold standard for evaluating the environmental liability associated with a real estate asset.
 Partner is truly an expert at the implementation of the ASTM E1527-13 Standard.
 Our Phase I Environmental Site Assessments are done by Environmental Professionals who meet the requirements of the EPA's AAI Standard.

 Our experience in Phase I Environmental Site Assessments dates back to before the creation of the ASTM Standards.
-Having performed Phase I ESAs on hundreds of thousands of properties, we offer our clients a perspective on every property type.
+Having performed Phase I ESAs on hundreds of thousands of properties, we offer our clients an expert perspective on every property type.

 All Appropriate Inquiries Rule